About Us

 While the average age of members has increased over the years, the Minyan has focused more on younger families in recent years.
 Youth leadership of parts of the service and chanting Torah and Haftarah occur regularly, and children always close the service singing Adon Olam.

-The Minyan continues to face challenges in a dynamic way.
-Through all such discussions the Library Minyan has maintained its founding principles of textual study, open discussion, and decision making by consensus.
+The Minyan continues to face challenges in a dynamic way but has maintained its founding principles of textual study, open discussion, and decision making by consensus.
 It also remains committed to its longstanding goal: to create an environment that enables diverse individuals to participate and experience more fully their own spirituality.

-Nadine Gerson prepared this brief history of the Minyan for her daughter’s Bat Mitzvah based on information provided by two of the Minyan’s founding members, Rabbi Elliot Dorff and Rabbi Joel Rembaum.
-Updates were added in 2016 by Carl Sunshine.
+This summary is based on a history that Nadine Gerson prepared for her daughter’s Bat Mitzvah based on information provided by two of the Minyan’s founding members, Rabbi Elliot Dorff and Rabbi Joel Rembaum.
+It has since been edited and updated.